 3. Moving closer to family

 Those grandkids may just be your ace in the hole if you are hoping your parents will consider a move to a housing option that will better-accommodate their needs as they age.
-Many seniors would love to live near the grandbabies, and spending more time with family can be a huge selling point in encouraging your parents to consider a more “aging-friendly” home in a community that is closer to you.
+When you talk to your aging parents about their future, remember that many people would love to live near the grandbabies, and spending more time with family can be a huge selling point in encouraging your parents to consider a more “aging-friendly” home in a community that is closer to you.
 Such a move would likely give you peace-of-mind as well, knowing you are nearby in case a health issue arises as your parents age.

 While CCRCs and other retirement communities are designed for seniors, make no mistake about it: There are lots of things that grandchildren will love about visiting their grandparents’ new home.
 Nature trails, swimming pools, a selection of desserts on the menu in the community’s dining room, and possibly even a playground…senior living communities know that wherever Grandmas and Grandpas live, the grandkids (and great-grandkids!) will follow, and as a result, more communities are incorporating child-friendly amenities on the premises.